pereruannabaala/gallery/Readme.md

 ## 🧪 CI Pipeline: Test Execution & Failure Alerts

-As part of the CI/CD workflow, the `test` branch has been merged into `main`, and the Jenkins pipeline has been updated to automatically run tests during each build.

-### 🔍 What Happens

-- ✅ On every push to `main`, the pipeline executes the test suite located in the `/test` directory.
-- ❌ If any test fails, an email notification is triggered to alert the development team.

-### 📬 Email Notification Setup

-The Jenkinsfile includes logic to:

-- Detect test failures
-- Send an email with:
-  - The build ID
-  - A summary of the failed tests
-  - A link to the Jenkins build logs

-> Make sure your Jenkins environment is configured with:
-> - Valid SMTP credentials
-> - `EMAIL_RECIPIENTS` environment variable set to the appropriate team email

-This setup ensures that test failures are caught early and communicated promptly, keeping the deployment pipeline reliable and transparent.

----

----

-## 🧪 CI Pipeline: Test Execution & Failure Alerts

 The Jenkins pipeline has been updated to automatically run tests after merging the `test` branch into `main`.
 If any test fails during the build process, an email notification is sent to the configured recipient.

 ### ❌ Example Failure Notification